 The Australia seaweed market size reached USD 252.3 Million in 2024.
-Looking forward, IMARC Group expects the market to reach USD 524.8 Million by 2033, exhibiting a growth rate (CAGR) of 7.60% during 2025-2033.
+Looking forward, the market is projected to reach USD 524.8 Million by 2033, exhibiting a growth rate (CAGR) of 7.60% during 2025-2033.
 The market has seen steady growth, driven by rising demand for sustainable agriculture, alternative proteins, and carbon reduction solutions.
 Supportive government policies, regional projects, and research investments continue to strengthen local production and international market potential.

 Report Attribute